 From earth displacement, ocean dredging, and habitat destruction, the truth of the matter is that the diamond mining industry is dark.
 And at this point in time, with so many changes in the jewelry industry, there is no positive reason to buy a mined diamond.
 Mining’s environmental and human impact are well known and substantiated, causing more consumers to opt for alternatives to the classic engagement ring stone.

-However, the biggest appeal for many when it comes to diamond alternatives is price, as a lab grown diamond can cost up to 80% less than a natural diamond.
-This astounding difference allows consumers to buy simulated lab diamond engagement rings featuring larger carat weights instead of being limited by the steep cost of traditional diamond engagement rings and fine jewelry.
+However, the biggest appeal for many when it comes to diamond alternatives is price, as they can cost up to 80% less than a natural diamond.
+This astounding difference allows consumers to buy lab diamond engagement rings featuring larger carat weights instead of being limited by the steep cost of traditional diamond engagement rings and fine jewelry.

 In addition, when it comes to the best stones for engagement rings, it’s ultimately a matter of personal preference.
 Some people prefer bright, colorful stones such as rubies, emeralds, and blue sapphires to the clear diamond, making an alternative stone the right choice for them.

 From sparkly moissanite to out of this world opals, there are several diamond alternatives that might strike your fancy.
 Keep reading to discover the nine most popular varieties for different engagement rings and jewelry pieces.